Hungary: Bill would ban 'promoting' homosexuality to minors - WTMJ

 But LGBT rights activists denounced the bills as discriminatory, with some comparing the proposed legislation to a 2013 Russian law banning gay “propaganda.”
 Human rights groups have described the Russian law as a tool of discrimination and harassment.

 Fidesz submitted the legislation to the Hungarian Parliament on Thursday.
-It includes a measure aimed at fighting child abuse along with various amendments prohibiting transmitting information about same-sex relationships.
+It includes a measure aimed at fighting child abuse along with various amendments prohibiting transmitting information about LGBT people or same-sex relationships.

 The bills are scheduled to be debated Monday and to be voted on Tuesday.
 They are expected to pass easily given that Fidesz has a majority in parliament.